MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 If you imagine a user's prompt to Copilot like a construction project, then the Copilot orchestrator is the *general contractor*, who coordinates and organizes the work of the specialist *subcontractors*, your plugins.
 Similar to a general contractor, the orchestrator is responsible for ensuring the project is "completed" according to specifications implied by the user's  input (in other words, that Copilot's response satisfies the user's intent in their request).

 However, its the responsibility of each plugin to provide Copilot with an accurate description of its skills and to execute its skills effectively.
 This will instill a sense of trust in your users and ensure Copilot will call your plugin each time its skills are needed.
-The next section provides more details on how to optimize your plugin for the orchestrator to find and use.
+The next section provides more details on how to optimize your plugin and your OpenAPI documents for the orchestrator to find and use.

-## Plugin search optimization
+## Plugin Optimization

 Copilot for Microsoft 365 can uniquely choose the right skill from thousands.
 But how can you make sure Copilot will choose *your plugin* to provide the right skill?